Build Wise Calculator

 So, each board covers an area of 3 square ft.

-To determine the number of boards required for a 100 square feet flooring area, you divide the total flooring area by the area covered by each board.
+To find the number of boards required for a 100 square feet flooring area, you divide the total flooring area by the area covered by each board.

 Since you cannot have a fraction of a board, you would typically round up to the nearest whole number to ensure you have enough boards to cover the entire area.
 Therefore, you would need approximately 34 boards to cover a 100 square feet flooring area.